-In addition, several older languages such as C Sharp (20 years old), R (26 years old) and SQL (46 years old) are at the bottom of the pile.
-This is interesting because it’s the opposite of what you’d expect — programmers who know older languages should potentially be earning more as they move into management roles (engineering managers earn $152k in the USA), and earn more YOE (Years Of Experience).
+In addition, several older languages such as C Sharp (20 years old), R (26 years old), and SQL (46 years old) are at the bottom of the pile.
+This is interesting because it’s the opposite of what you’d expect — programmers who know older languages should potentially be earning more as they move into management roles (engineering managers earn $152k in the United States), and earn more YOE (Years Of Experience).

-This isn’t a steadfast rule however, as Google-backed Dart is 8 years old, yet pays 16% less than the 36 year old Objective-C language, backed by Apple.
-In addition, Swift, the new replacement for Objective-C, as yet earns you a 10% lower salary.
+This isn’t a steadfast rule however, as Google-backed Dart is 8 years old, yet pays 16% less than the 36-year-old Objective-C language, backed by Apple.
+In addition, Swift, the new replacement for Objective-C, earns you a 10% lower salary.

 Software developers get paid well, but they aren’t just in it for the money — an amazing 80% of developers code outside of work as a hobby, and 64% contribute code to open source.